PatyMarklund/DT305-IoT-project/README.md

 - __Step 5__: Create project

-    A new icon will show up on the left tab of VS code IDE.
+    A new icon will show up on the left tab of VS code IDE (see next figure, marked with 4).
 Click on the Pymakr icon and click on create a new project.
 Give a name to the project and select empty.

 - __Step 6__: Add the raspberry board to the project and connect